getify/foi-lang/formalization-work/Foi-Specification.md

 The `[expr]` may also appear as the *root* of a longer path: `def < deepest: [k].sub.0 >: items;` evaluates `k`, picks `[k]` from the source, then reads through `.sub.0`.
 See §2.13's target shapes list and the grammar's `DestructureNamedDef` base-of-`BracketExpr` option.

-#### §2.13.5 Mixed Destructure
+#### §2.13.5 Mixed Record-Mode Destructure

-A destructure target may mix any combination of the entry forms from §2.13.1 through §2.13.4:
+A record-mode destructure target may mix any combination of the entry forms from §2.13.1 through §2.13.4:

 ```java
 def <